-During our examination of Cass County Court, we noted certain matters involving the internal control over financial reporting and other operational matters that are presented here.
+During our examination of Scotts Bluff County Court, we noted certain matters involving the internal control over financial reporting and other operational matters that are presented here.
 These comments and recommendations are intended to improve the internal control over financial reporting or result in operational efficiencies in the areas as follows:

 - 1. Segregation of Duties: One individual was capable of handling all phases of a transaction from beginning to end. - 2.
-Credit Card Transactions: The credit card transactions that make up timing differences between the County Court's bank account and accounting system were not specifically identified or reconciled. - 3.
-Overdue Balances: The County Court did not review its overdue balances on an ongoing, timely basis to ensure collection and/or resolution of such balances. - 4.
-Unclaimed Property: The County Court did not report and remit trust balances to the State Treasurer that were over three years old as required by State Statute.
+Overdue Balances: The County Court did not review its overdue balances on an ongoing, timely basis to ensure collection and/or resolution of such balances.